Dave Dahl (entrepreneur): Biography

 In 2016, Dahl started an organization known as Discover African Art, for which he opened a flagship showroom in Clackamas, Oregon and a boutique in Portland's Pearl District the following year.
-In June 2017, the organization sent grain shipments to Yélimané, a village in Mali.
+In June 2017, the organization sent grain shipments to Yélimané, Mali.
 After eight and a half years in business, Discover African Art announced its closure in August 2024.